 “Hi.
 You ready to hook up your laptop to the internet?”

 I logged on to my router and created a login ID and password for Adam.
-I wrote down the information and handed it to him.
+I wrote down the information on a 3x5 card and handed it to him.

 “Here you go.
 If you have any questions or problems, let me know.”